vikki8/SDN_clos_topology_generator/README.md

 `net.addController('c0', switch=OVSKernelSwitch, controller=RemoteController, ip='controller-IP', port=6653)`

 2. Build a Ubuntu Docker Image <br>
-Refer to my other repository [here](https://github.com/vikki8/real_life_traffic_generator), to create a custom Ubuntu image with a real-life traffic generator
+Refer to my other repository [here](https://github.com/vikki8/real_life_traffic_generator), to create a custom Ubuntu image with a real-life traffic generator <br>
+_Note: The name of the image must follow the script _

 ### Step 4: Run the script